 Ser- Rationale vice/Applicati on TFTP TFTP is a simple file transfer application that, in the SIMP environment, does not allow for writing to the files being accessed.
 This application is primarily used to support the Preboot Execution Environment (PXE) booting of hosts and the updating of network devices.
 There is no option to authenticate systems at this level by protocol design.
 TFTP is limited to a user's local subnet using IPtables and is enforced additionally with TCPWrappers.
 DHCP By default, system IP addresses are not pooled, but are rather statically assigned to a client, which is identified by the MAC address.
 DHCP is limited to the local subnet.
-Apache/YUM Sensitive information should never be stored here.
+Apache/YUM RPMs are stored in a directory for systems to use for both kickstart and package updating.
+Sensitive information should never be stored here.
 Apache/YUM is limited to the local subnet.
 DNS The DNS protocol does not require identification nor authentication.
 DNS is limited to the local subnet.